APA/PDC Prize (nomination deadline June 30, 2017)

 The Berger Memorial Prize is awarded to an outstanding published article in philosophy of law.

-The Book Prize is for the best book published by a younger scholar in the previous two years.
+The Book Prize is awarded in odd years for the best, published book that was written by a younger scholar during the previous two years.

 The Carus Lectures are a series of three lectures presented over three consecutive days in prominent sessions at a divisional meeting of the APA.